php-pds/skeleton/README.md

 ### CONTRIBUTING

-If the package provides a file that describes how to contribute to the package, it MUST be named `CONTRIBUTING`.
+If the package provides a root-level file that describes how to contribute to the package, it MUST be named `CONTRIBUTING`.

 It MAY have a lowercase filename extension indicating the file format.